 I also perform cupping therapy where glass cups are suctioned onto the body and left in place or “moved around” with oil acting and feeling like a deep tissue massage.
 This therapy increases blood flow to the area, helps to pull out toxins from the body and relaxes the muscles.
-This makes it an effective therapy to treat muscle knots, cellulite, colds, digestive issues and to promote relaxation.
+This makes it an effective therapy to treat muscle knots, cellulite, colds, lung conditions, digestive issues and to promote relaxation.

 I studied in Ottawa at the International Academy of Traditional Chinese Medicine to become a registered acupuncturist and graduated top of my class with honours.
 I have had additional training in the Dr. Tan’s Balance Method and Master Tung’s Points.
 I also have completed a facial rejuvenation course for cosmetic acupuncture.

 Taking my dogs out on off-leash walks where I can see them run freely and play.

 Tending to my plants and being out in the garden.